JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 1. Follow the [Manual Installation](https://github.com/JeffAdriaanse/The-Legend-of-Bum-bo-Windfall?tab=readme-ov-file#manual-installation) steps as normal.
 2. In Steam, go to The Legend of Bum-bo.
 Select `Properties → Launch Options` and write `WINEDLLOVERRIDES="winhttp=n,b" %command%` in the launch options.
 3. Run the game through Steam.

+## Game Saves
+Some players have reported in steam discussions([1](https://steamcommunity.com/app/1148650/discussions/0/3845556684657609646/) [2](https://steamcommunity.com/app/1148650/discussions/0/3802777561340047478/)) that the vanilla game might not properly save progression to Steam Cloud, even if cloud saves are enabled.

+Unfortunately it does not seem possible to investigate or fix cloud save issues with mods.
+It is recommended that players who are concerned about losing save progress use other methods to back up their local save data.

+When playing through Steam, The Legend of Bum-bo stores local save data in the `%USERPROFILE%\Documents\My Games` directory.

+When playing with Windfall installed, the mod stores its own save data for mod-specific unlocks and for improving the save and continue feature from the vanilla game.
+Windfall save data is stored separately from vanilla save data and is not saved to Steam Cloud.

+Windfall stores its local save data in the same place the mod is installed to, the `BepInEx/Plugins/The Legend of Bum-bo_Windfall` directory.

 ## Additional Information
 The Legend of Bum-bo: Windfall is made for the Steam and GOG versions of the vanilla game, although it most likely works with the Epic Games version as well.